 Summerhill Academy promotes the highest standards of behaviour and conduct, in an atmosphere where all members of the school are valued as individuals.
-The school believes in the development of self-esteem, respect for others and self-discipline.
-Learning gems, Thrive Approach and the use of Jigsaw PSHE curriculum support the development of this.
+The school believes in the development of status, belonging and esteem.
+Our Core Values, learning gems, relationship-based approach and the use of Jigsaw PSHE curriculum support the development of this.